"Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 Increased Low-Interest-Rate Environment Augmented High-Yield Segment Growth

-Based on type, the market is divided into investment grade and high-yield.
+Based on type, the market is divided into investment-grade and high-yield.

-High-yield captured the largest market share in 2024, owing to investors' search for higher returns in a low-interest-rate environment.
+High-yield captured the largest market share 53.99% in 2026, owing to investors' search for higher returns in a low-interest-rate environment.
 Low default rates and economic recovery are boosting investor confidence in riskier bonds.
 Companies with higher control progressively turn to high-yield bonds for financing, driving the issuance.
 For instance,

 • In 2024, according to LCD data, companies such as Royal Caribbean Cruises and US Foods raised a record of USD 109.7 billion in high-yield bonds and loans, denoting the third-largest monthly record.